imirfanul/express-api-rate-limit/README.md

-# express-api-rate-limit
+# express-api-limiter

-`express-api-rate-limit` is a simple, lightweight, and flexible rate-limiting middleware for Express.js applications.
+`express-api-limiter` is a simple, lightweight, and flexible rate-limiting middleware for Express.js applications.
 It allows you to define custom rate limits for individual API routes, ensuring that clients can only make a specified number of requests within a given time window.
 This helps to prevent API abuse and overloads while maintaining a smooth user experience.

 ## Features
 - Custom rate-limiting for each route with flexible configurations.